Back to the lexicon

 Ensure consistent answer quality

-Different agents deliver different answers – and that lowers CSAT.
-A central knowledge base that all channels draw from ensures consistent, correct responses.
+Different agents deliver different answers — and that lowers CSAT and creates confusion for customers.
+A central knowledge base that all channels draw from ensures consistent, correct responses — regardless of who’s on shift or which channel is being used.

-Companies using OMQ Help as a central knowledge base report CSAT increases of 12–18 percentage points within the first year.
+Companies using OMQ Help as a central knowledge base report CSAT increases of 12–18 percentage points in the first year — without additional headcount.

 3